5 ways we can have sustainable, ethical and eco-friendly homes

 Although the United Kingdom isn’t famous for its sunshine, we still have enough light to warrant solar energy in our gardens and homes.
 Instead of opting for wired lighting solutions or wired water features that use energy from the mains, why not invest in lights and features that are solar panelled instead?
 Not only are these cheaper to run to bring down your energy bill over time but they can be installed far easier than wired products which may require drilling, returfing and electrics work to get them connected.

 5. Saving for a rainy day

-A great way to reduce your water bills, improve your garden and be environmentally friendly is to create your own rain water store.
-Usually in the form of a barrel connected easily to you guttering, you can collect gallons of free rain water that can be reused for watering or cleaning your outdoor space.
-This is far more efficient and cost effective.
+A great way to reduce your water bills, improve your garden and be environmentally friendly is to create your own rainwater store.
+Usually, in the form of a barrel connected easily to your guttering, you can collect gallons of free rainwater that can be reused for watering or cleaning your outdoor space.
+This is far more efficient and cost-effective.
 Not to mention that rainwater is significantly better than tap water for the garden (the latter usually has chlorine and other substances to make it cleaner for consumption).
-Rainwater has a neutral pH level and encourages absorption of nutrients more efficiently than tap water.
+Rainwater has a neutral pH level and encourages the absorption of nutrients more efficiently than tap water.

 Why Garden Designers Love Decking

 Jun 23rd 2022

 Is Porcelain Paving More Expensive Than Composite Decking?

 Is Composite Decking the Best Choice For Your Holiday Lodge?

 How to Protect Your Composite Decking From Scratches